praveenkumarsrivas/Jarvis-AI-using-python3-/README.md

 # Description

 This is the Jarvis AI Project made in Python3.
-It is a virtual assistent and has a variety of features it can carry out.
+It is a virtual assistant and has a variety of features it can carry out.

 Say "Help" or "Tell me your features" and Jarvis will say all of its capabilities.